Shabbir1246/de-review/README.md

 You should write a function (or functions) for this purpose.
 And the return value of getting the data from a table should be a list of dictionaries.
 The keys on each dictionary should be the relevant column name for each value in a row.

-> You may wish to using a dtat manipulation util function - if so this should be unit tested.
-However we do not ne to test that the PG8000 module is working.
+> You may wish to using a data manipulation util function - if so this should be unit tested.
+However we do not need to test that the PG8000 module is working.

 **THE NEXT SECTION RELIES ON SOME DATA BEING INSERTED FIRST - MOVE ONTO THE NEXT SECTION AND COME BACK WHEN YOU HAVE THE DATA YOU NEED INSERTED**